 What are the best cruise excursions to do in Valletta, Malta with only one day in port?
-Here are our recommendations to make the most of your cruise day in Malta, an ancient and fascinating port.
+Here are our recommendations to make the most of your cruise day in Valletta, starting in this ancient and fascinating cruise port in the western Mediterranean

 Valletta, the capital of the small independent island of Malta, is one of three islands in the Maltese Archipelago.
 Located in the western Mediterranean, Malta is only 52 miles south of Sicily.
 Your ship docks fairly close to the old walled city.
 Even though it’s a short walk (about 20 minutes) keep in mind that Malta was inhabited over 5,000 years ago.